savonet/book/audio.md

 ### Fallback {#sec:fallback}

-The first way of combining sources is through the `fallback` operator, which takes as argument a list of sources, and plays the first one which is available, i.e. can produce some stream.
+The first way of combining sources is through the `fallback`\indexop{fallback} operator, which takes as argument a list of sources, and plays the first one which is available, i.e. can produce some stream.
 We have already seen examples of this with request queues ([here](#sec:request.queue)) such as